Is Solitary Confinement Torture?

 Effects of Isolation

-Long-term segregation can trigger some serious psychological problems.
+Long-term segregation can cause some serious psychological problems.

 Among the mental health issues that develop are memory loss, depression, panic attacks, difficulty socializing, hallucinations, and heightened sensitivity to noise.